Monty Bodkin: Heavy Weather (1933)

+The Luck of the Bodkins (1935)

+The setting of The Luck of the Bodkins is on board an ocean liner sailing to New York.
+Monty is determined to win back his fiancée Gertrude Butterwick, who has abruptly broken off their engagement over a misunderstanding about an old tattoo.
+He is continually outmanoeuvred by events around him, which include Hollywood moguls, aspiring writers, and a valuable pearl necklace being smuggled to avoid customs duty.
+Monty is mistaken for a government spy, pressured into taking an acting job he detests, and drawn into a blackmail scheme involving a Mickey Mouse toy filled with chocolates.
+He lurches from one predicament to another, often losing and regaining Gertrude’s trust along the way.

+Monty's innocence and good nature remain intact, even as misunderstandings multiply and others scheme around him.
+The chaos reaches its peak upon arrival in New York, where the various plot threads collide, only to be resolved through a series of last-minute revelations.
+In classic Wodehouse fashion, order is restored: the misunderstandings are cleared up, the romance is rekindled, and Monty finally secures both a job and his engagement to Gertrude.

+Pearls, Girls and Monty Bodkin (1972)

-In "The Plot That Thickened" (American title for Pearls, Girls and Month Bodkin) Monty manages to hold down a job in the entertainment industry, only to be informed by J.G.
+In Pearls, Girls and Monty Bodkin (the American title is The Plot That Thickened) Monty manages to hold down a job in the entertainment industry, only to be informed by J.G.
 Butterwick that it does not count.
 Surprising his fiancee's father, he immediately secures a job with his former employer in England, thanks to the efforts of his secretary.
 Over the course of the book, he falls in love with said secretary, and marries her after Gertrude breaks the engagement to marry a police officer.

 Adaptations

 Royce Mills portrayed Monty Bodkin in the 1988 radio dramatisation of Heavy Weather, part of the Blandings radio series.
 In the 1995 TV adaptation of Heavy Weather made by the BBC and partners, also broadcast in the United States by PBS, and titled Heavy Weather, Monty Bodkin was played by Samuel West.
 Monty was portrayed by Nicholas Boulton in the 2000 BBC radio adaptation of The Luck of the Bodkins.